astik/infoglue-maven/README.txt

 		- Then it will copy the source from the infoglue project into the right folder of the maven2 architecture => You have now a working maven2 project : infoglue-root 2/ MAVEN (details below)
+		You'll need maven3 (which is faster and compatible with maven2).
 		If you just start with maven, it may takes some time at first as it have to grab all the needed lib
 		- go to infoglue-root/propertyset folder with a command line and install it mvn install